BLSQ/iaso/README.md

 # Background tasks & worker

-Iaso queue certain functions (task) for later execution, so they can run outside an HTTP request.
-This is used for functions that take a long time to execute, so they don't canceled in the middle by a timeout of a connection closed. e.g: bulk import, modifications or export of OrgUnits.
-Theses are the functions marked by the decorator @task_decorator, when called they get added to a Queue and get executed by a worker.
+Iaso queues certain functions (tasks) for later execution, so they can run outside an HTTP request.
+This is used for functions that take a long time to execute, so they're not canceled in the middle by a timeout of a connection closed.
+Examples include: bulk import, modifications or export of OrgUnits.
+These functions are marked by the decorator `@task_decorator`.
+When called, they get added to a Queue and get executed by a worker.

 In local development, you can run a worker by using the command:

 ```
 docker-compose run iaso manage tasks_worker
 ```

 Alternatively, you can call the url `tasks/run_all` which will run all the pending tasks in queue.

 If you want to develop a new background task, the endpoint `/api/copy_version/` is a good example of how to create a task and to plug it to the api.

-To call a  function with the @task decorator, you need to pass it a User objects, in addition to the other function's arguments, this arg represent which user is launching the task.
-At execution time the task will receive a iaso.models.Task instance in argument that should be used to report progress.
-It's mandatory for the function, at the end of a successful execution to call task.report_success() to mark its proper completion.
+To call a function with the `@task_decorator`, you need to pass it a `User` object, in addition to the other function's arguments.
+The user argument represents the user that is launching the task.
+At execution time the task will receive a `iaso.models.Task` instance as an argument that can be used to report progress.
+It's mandatory for the function to call `task.report_success()` at the end of a successful execution to mark its proper completion.

 We have two background workers mechanisms: a postgres backed one, and a SQS backed one.
 You can choose which one to use with the `BACKGROUND_TASK_SERVICE` environment variable, use either `SQS` or `POSTGRES` (it defaults to `SQS` in production).